Table of contents

 Choosing the Right Gate

-Using some pet gate to restrict access to certain areas of your home is a good idea, especially if you have a home office or similar with lots of dangerous cables, etc. It is important that you use a gate designed for dogs rather than children.
+Using some pet gate to restrict access to certain areas of your home is a good idea, especially if you have a home office or similar with lots of dangerous cables, etc. You must use a gate designed for dogs rather than children.
 Dog gates are typically higher and more secure, preventing unwanted escapes or accidents.

 Managing Housetraining

 Rescue dogs may take time to adjust to their new surroundings and establish housetraining.
-It can be beneficial to temporarily remove rugs or other items that may be difficult to clean in case of accidents.
+In case of accidents, it can be beneficial to temporarily remove rugs or other items that may be difficult to clean.
 This will make the clean-up more manageable and prevent any lingering odours.

 Dealing with Accidents